Mario1515/rest-api/README.md

 ## Project Structure

-The project directory structure is organized as follows:
+The project directory structure was organized as follows:

-- `client/` - Contains the frontend of the application written in HTML, CSS, and JavaScript.
+- `client/` - Contained the frontend of the application created with HTML, CSS, and JavaScript.
-- `server/` - The backend server using Node.js and Express.
+- `server/` - The backend server implemented with Node.js and Express.
-- `models/` - Database schemas defined with Mongoose.
+- `models/` - Database schemas were defined using Mongoose.
 - `routes/` - API route definitions and controllers.
 - `config/` - Configuration files for JWT and other settings.
 - `middleware/` - Custom middleware functions.